WCU to face Tennessee Tech Wednesday, visits The Citadel this weekend

 His experience with top pitchers extends back to his days at the University of Virginia, where from 1990 to 1995 Moranda helped lay the groundwork as recruiting coordinator that led to the Cavaliers 1996 ACC Championship team.

-Moranda and his wife Pamela have been married for 19 years.
-The couple has two children, daughter Taylor Jade, and son Breyson Kade.
+Moranda and his wife, Pamela, have two children; daughter Taylor Jade, and son Breyson Kade.